Dr. Kate Truitt & Associates, A Psychological Corporation

 Dr. Walsh holds a Ph.D. in Medical Family Therapy from Saint Louis University’s Department of Family and Community Medicine and an M.A. in Marriage and Family Therapy from Syracuse University, where she specialized in Trauma Studies.
 Her doctoral research examined the epidemiological impact of media on behavioral health, with particular attention to trauma, systemic health disparities, and the ways digital narratives shape mental health outcomes.
 This research background informs her clinical work, allowing her to hold each client’s story within a broader understanding of individual experience, relationships, culture, community, and the systems that shape our lives.

-Before transitioning to therapy and research, McKenna had a successful career at the intersection of innovation, technology, and media.
-She was a prominent writer on Quora and contributed to publications such as Forbes, Adweek, and I.N.C., offering insights into venture capital, media, and emerging technologies.
-Her early interest in behavioral health and media led her to executive produce and host The Failure Project for Refinery29, a series exploring resilience and growth.
-As a sought-after speaker, she has been invited to share her expertise at global events, including CES, SXSW, and Cannes Lions.
+Before transitioning to therapy and research, McKenna built a successful career at the intersection of innovation, technology, and media.
+She was a prominent writer on Quora and contributed to publications including Forbes, Adweek, and Inc., offering insights into venture capital, media, and emerging technologies.
+Her early interest in behavioral health and media led her to executive produce and host The Failure Project for Refinery29, a series exploring resilience, growth, and the human experience of navigating adversity.
+As a sought-after speaker, she has shared her expertise at global events including CES, SXSW, and Cannes Lions.